 - A. The TAPPS State Art Competition will close for all adds, deletes and changes as shown on the TAPPS calendar. - B. Once the competition has closed for all changes, adds, and deletes, schools will be able to make changes to their entries on TAPPS database. - C. Late entries are subject to double fees, school sanctions, and the possibility of not competing. - D. Student substitutions ONLY (no additions) for categories 13, 15, 16 can be made until the date posted on the TAPPS website.
-Substitutions for these categories will be made through our CONTACT US link.

-E. TAPPS database results during the competition will be posted as soon as they are verified.
+TAPPS database results during the competition will be posted as soon as they are verified.